Ruan-pysoft/ministdlib/features.md

 I will also document some of the process/decisions behind their implementation.

+Note that I do not provide the full type signature of each function;
+to find that navigate to the header I indicated the function can be found in (located in the `include/` directory) and search for the name of the function.

 ## Prelude

 The header `<_ministd_prelude.h>` provides a core set of functionality